luciusbono/Packer-Windows10/README.md

 * Install VM guest additions
 * Turn off Hibernation
 * Turn on RDP
-* Set the network type for the virtual adapter to 'Private' and not bug you about it
+* Set the network type for the virtual adapter to 'Home' and not bug you about it
 * Turns autologin *off* because I like simulating end user environments, ok?

 ## Requirements